leonardomoraesmendes/apache-autoscale/README.md

 ```

 ## Testing the webserver
-Get the URL of LoadBalance
+Get the URL of LoadBalance.
 ```
 terraform output
 ```